lcthomas/engl4771s25/course-info-policies.md

 I am happy to answer simple questions about the course via email, but I will recommend that you talk to me in office hours or in a meeting about more involved questions and conversations about course material, assignments, and policies.
 In fact, the best thing to do in almost any situation that affects your class work is simply to talk to me about it.
 I am also happy to read and discuss advance drafts of your assignments with you in a one-on-one meeting, but I will not read and comment on drafts of assignments via email before they are due.

 ### Attendance
 Attendance is required.
-Because our class only meets once per week, more than one absence may affect your overall grade.
+Because our class only meets once per week, more than one unexcused absence may affect your overall grade.
 Please communicate with me about course absences, especially if you need to miss more than one class.
-Please save your absence for when you need it.
+Please save your absence for when you need it, and please arrive to class on time.

 If at any point in the semester you are ill for an extended period of time, or if there is an emergency, please let me know as soon as possible.
 We will work out a plan to make up the work you will miss in class.